Sujan-Roy/Effortless-Motivation-Letters-Generate-Personalized-Applications-with-OpenAI-Integration/README.md

 3. Run the generator script.
 4. Provide your resume and other information.
 5. The generator will generate a personalized motivation letter for you.

+# Contributing
+Please feel free to contribute to this project by submitting pull requests.